Edit

 Is express ready for production workloads?

 Express is currently in preview.
-Preview services don't include a Service Level Agreement (SLA).
-Express works well for development, testing, and prototyping, and for production workloads that don't require features only available in Azure Container Apps with workload profiles, such as VNet integration or managed identity.
+While it provides production-ready defaults (ingress, scaling, secrets, observability), preview services do not come with an SLA guarantee.
+Express is suitable for development, testing, prototyping, and production workloads that don't require features only available in Azure Container Apps with workload profiles (such as VNet integration or managed identity).

 Does express have an SLA?

-Express is in preview and doesn't have an SLA.
-SLA commitments will emerge as express moves toward General Availability.
+Express is in preview and doesn't currently have an SLA.
+SLA commitments are emerging as express moves toward General Availability.
 For workloads that require an SLA today, use Azure Container Apps with workload profiles.

 How do I provide feedback or report issues?